kathleentully/process_haz_waste/README.md

 * Now that we have a list of census tracts that are categorized by distance from each site, each census tract is looked up using a census API.
 	* For the year 2000, the 2000 long form census data was used.
 Please refer to [the variables available in this data](http://api.census.gov/data/2000/sf3/variables.html) and [the variables actually used for this analysis](2000-variables.md).
 	* For the year 2010, the census abandoned the long form and created the American Consumer Survey.
 For this, we used the 2010 American Consumer Survey 5 year estimate.
 Please refer to [the variables available in this data](http://api.census.gov/data/2010/acs5/variables.html) and [the variables actually used for this analysis](2010-variables.md).
+* Each data point is summed up for each distance level and also for all states.
+This means the totals in the raw data